 I spent many years working in the legislature with Rep. Kevin Cameron.
 Significant time was invested in helping constituents navigate through government and seek solutions.
 When crisis came, our office was uniquely poised to help in real ways.
 Times when the tornado hit Aumsville and floods overcame Turner and portions of Salem.
 Bringing agencies and nonprofits and people together is something I am good at.
 Government isn’t the only solution but many time is part of the solution.
 We need good government.

 I was privileged to be appointed in 2014 and to serve as State Representative for the people in House District 19.
 During my time in this role I was a member of the House Judiciary Committee, Rural Communities Committee, and Transportation and Economic Development Committee.
 I introduced and passed a significant piece of legislation that changed the law raising the penalties for video voyeurism from a misdemeanor to a felony.
 I experienced what a coalition in this community can accomplish - advocates, the Marion County District Attorney’s office, and a passionate legislator who knew how to move good ideas through the Capitol.

-Currently, I advocate for Salem Health, weighing in on legislation and community issues that affect our hospitals and their ability to take care of us.
-Salem Health is the largest private employer in Marion County and a true community hospital.
-This experience has given me a close up view of healthcare and its successes and challenges.
+Currently, I work in community relations for Salem Health, the largest private employer in Marion County and a true community hospital.
+This experience has given me a close up view of healthcare and how it impacts our community.

 We live in a special place.
 I look forward to the opportunity to take my years of experience and leadership to advocate for you at as a representative for House District 19.